-First and foremost, LINK members welcome the Committee's support of the recent IPCC findings on limiting global temperature rises to 1.5°C and its explicit agreement that a net-zero target for all greenhouse gas emissions is necessary to achieving it.
+First and foremost, LINK members welcome the Committee's support of the recent IPCC findings on limiting global temperature rise to 1.5°C and explicit agreement that a net-zero target for all greenhouse gas emissions is necessary to achieving it.

-LINK members support that a target for achieving net zero greenhouse gas emissions by 2045 at the very latest should be set in legislation.
+Given the IPCC findings, LINK members support that a target for achieving net zero greenhouse gas emissions by 2045 should be set in legislation.
 LINK members also support setting the 2030 target at 80% reduction of greenhouse gases.
 As recognized by the Committee, the 2030 target is of relevance as it will determine whether we see an overshoot to over 1.5 or 2 degrees.
 This will have detrimental and irreparable consequences for our natural environment, which is a key ally to reducing carbon emissions.

-As highlighted in the joint LINK - WWF Scotland 'Scotland's Nature on Red Alert' report, our natural ecosystems, habitats and species, in Scotland are facing increasingly challenging pressures from climate change.
-In the face of climate change impacts this could not only severely hamper their ability to sequester carbon but also their resilience.
+As highlighted in the LINK - WWF Scotland 'Scotland's Nature on Red Alert' report, our natural ecosystems, habitats and species in Scotland are facing increasingly challenging pressures from climate change.
+This could not only severely hamper their ability to sequester carbon but also their resilience.
 Scientific evidence suggests that our natural environment's ability to sequester carbon is expected to peak around 2030 with ecosystem disruption (through for example, drought, disease and floods) leading to a reduction in vegetation production and a decrease in carbon storage.
 Ultimately this could result in vegetation becoming a net carbon emitter by the end of the 21st century.